SAP/cloud-security-services-integration-library/java-security/README.md

 * `org.apache.http.HttpClient` initialization (it's required for signature validation)
 * Jwt Validator setup with help of [`JwtValidatorBuilder`](src/main/java/com/sap/cloud/security/token/validation/validators/JwtValidatorBuilder.java)

-once `TokenAuthenticator.validateRequest(ServletRequest, ServletResponse)` is called it'll extract the token from the incoming `ServletRequest` and delegate it to the default Jwt validators for corresponding security service.
+Once `TokenAuthenticator#validateRequest(ServletRequest, ServletResponse)` is called, it'll extract the token from the incoming `ServletRequest` and delegate it to the default Jwt validators for corresponding security service.

 >:bulb: In case the default authenticators does not fit to your needs it is possible to customize them